cb4ds/canvasXpress.data/cran-comments.md

 **resubmission comments**

-Fixed Title/Description for the package single-quoting canvasXpress and removing the redunant R
+Fixed Title/Description for the package single-quoting canvasXpress and removing the redunant R.

+Added back the period at the end of the description sentence.

 **initial comments**